 Best Weighted Blanket for Pregnancy

 If you’re pregnant and shopping for a weighted blanket, there are a few things to look out for.
 For instance, the extra weight in a weighted blanket often has a tendency to trap heat, which is of particular concern to pregnant women who are experiencing night sweats due to hormonal changes (a common problem during pregnancy).
+So, we'd recommend looking for a cooling weighted blanket so you don't get too hot.

 Additionally, it’s important to look out for a weighted blanket that evenly distributes weight to make sure it’s not bunching up on your baby or falling off the bed.